 NORWAY — Norwegian authorities have found American journalist Alec Luhn, a Wisconsin native, alive after he went missing during a hiking trip in southwest Norway.

 The Norwegian Red Cross announced in a post on X on Wednesday, Aug.
-6, that Luhn was located by helicopter near Folgefonna National Park and is now being transported to a hospital for medical treatment.
+6, that Luhn was located by helicopter near Folgefonna National Park and is now being taken to a hospital for medical treatment.

 Watch: Missing Wisconsin native found alive in Norwegian national park